-There may be times when quality assured data are unavailable for use in emission calculations and substitute data is needed.
-For example, equipment may malfunction or a fuel sample may not have been taken for analysis.
-It is important that all pertinent information is retained and reported as necessary for the GHG report for missing and replacement data values.
+There may be times when quality assured data is unavailable for use in emission calculations and substitute data is needed.
+For example, equipment may malfunction or a fuel sample may not

 For units that use one of the four calculation methodologies and have missing data for the HHV, carbon content, or molecular weight of the fuel, use the arithmetic averages of quality-assured values of that parameter immediately preceding and following the missing data point as a substitute value.
 In other words, use the two most immediate quality assured values bracketing a missing data point and average those values to obtain an appropriate substitute value for the missing data.
-If the second bracketing value has not been obtained by the time the GHG report is due, it is appropriate to use the value of the first bracketing value as a substitute for missing data.
+If the second bracketing value has not been obtained by the time the GHG report is due, it is appropriate to use the value of the first bracketing value as a substitute tor missing data.
 If there is no quality-assured data available prior to the missing data event, substitute the first quality-assured value obtained after the missing data.
-If the missing data includes CO2 concentrations, stack gas flow rate, percent moisture, fuel usage, or sorbent usage, the substitute value used must be based on the best available estimate of the parameter, based on all available process data.
+If the missing data includes CO2 concentrations, stack gas flow rate, percent moisture, fuel usage, or sorbent usage, the substitute value value used must be based on the best available estimate of the parameter, based on all available process data.
 Types of process data include electrical load, steam production, or operating hours.

-For units that are subject to requirements that are subject to the reporting requirements of 40 CFR 75, missing data substitution procedures of 40 CFR 75 must be followed for CO2 concentration, stack gas flow rate, fuel flow rate, HHV, and fuel carbon content.
+For units that are subject to the requirements of 40 CFR 75, missing data substitution procedures of 40 CFR 75 must be followed for $CO_2$ concentration, stack gas flow rate, fuel flow rate, HHV, and fuel carbon content.